upmsilab/FHIRLab/MedInfo2025/readme.md

 Each table represents a **clinical intformatics team**.
 Working together:

-- Working together at each table, review the provided paper form (5 min).
+- Working together at each table, review the provided paper form.
-- Map questions to a corresponding FHIR Questionnaire item using the AidBox Form builder Chose the correct item type e.g., string, choice, date, Boolean etc. (15 min).
+- Map questions to a corresponding FHIR Questionnaire item using the AidBox Form builder Chose the correct item type e.g., string, choice, date, Boolean etc.
 - Review and identify value sets for each form fields where answer could be a discrete list or predefined options e.g., Yes/No, Gender, Problems history.
-List of available value sets is provided (15 min).
+List of available value sets is provided.
-- Discuss your work among the group (5 min).
+- Discuss your work among the group.
 - Download a sample FHIR Questionnaire JSON file to review: https://tinyurl.com/274kd7nn

  **Note:** If you don't have access to laptop, continue with the provided mapping sheet: